 As destination wedding photographers we like to research our locations before arriving at a wedding destination.
 All of the promotional material for bled and the accommodation is covered in pictures of Lake Bled in the summer.
-Bright blue skies, emerald-green water and crispy clear mountains everywhere else was not what we were experiencing.
+Bright blue skies, emerald-green water and crispy clear mountains everywhere else was not what we were experiencing for these Slovenia wedding photographs.
 Autumn had definitely arrived in Bled with its gorgeous yellows and deep oranges in the tree leaves.
 Mist hung in the air and the snow-capped mountains rose into low-lying clouds.

 Wild Swimming at Slovenian Destination Wedding

-Looking around our stunning surroundings you could clearly see all three buildings that would be utilised later in the day.
+Looking around our stunning surroundings you could clearly see all three buildings that would be utilised later in the day for these Slovenia wedding photographs.
 The Town Hall registry office, which looks like a villa was to be the site for the legal ceremony.
 Rising from the lake in the distance was Bled Island, topped with Assumption of Mary Pilgrimage Church.
-Finally along with the snow-capped mountains dominating the vista up on its cliff like precipice was Bled castle.
+Finally along with the snow-capped mountains dominating the vista upon its cliff-like precipice was Bled castle.
 Combined with the crispy fresh breeze Lake Bled in the autumn is simply gorgeous.

 Wedding Photographers Capture Wedding Morning Preparations